open-resources/dash_curriculum/_sources/part5/chapter15.md

 - `pages` folder with the following pages: `Home`, `Graphs`, `Extras`, `About`.

 We want to build an App with a website-looking layout and therefore we've customised the `app.py` file in the following way:
 - Our header is represented by a `dbc.Navbar` component containing the title of our App and one `dbc.NavLink` for each page in our registry.
+From the registry, we exclude one page ``if page["module"] != "pages.not_found_404"``.
+This is a default page that is used when the user tries to reach an invalid URL.
+In the next section we'll see how it works and how we can customise it.
 - Below the header, we've included a `theme_toggle` which is a theme switcher.
 We've picked two themes from `dbc.themes` and the switcher will allow to switch between the two
 - Note that when instatiating our `app`, we've enabled the `use_pages=True` option and used the `external_stylesheets` to define the default theme (which is `url_theme2`) together with enhanced fonts with the option `dbc.icons.FONT_AWESOME`.